-- 7.3 An approved Neighbourhood Plan attains the same legal status as a local plan and becomes part of the statutory development plan.
-Eastleigh Borough Council as a Local Planning Authority has a duty to support those producing a Neighbourhood Plan, assisting in the process and ensuring regulations are met. - 7.4 The Neighbourhood Planning (General) Regulations 2012 explain how Neighbourhood Plans should be prepared and the duties of the local planning authority, including consultation requirements.
+- 7.3.
+Neighbourhood plans are written by local communities and led by parish or town councils ('the qualifying body').
+An approved Neighbourhood Plan attains the same legal status as a local plan and becomes part of the statutory development plan.
+Eastleigh Borough Council as a Local Planning Authority has a duty to support those producing a Neighbourhood Plan, assisting in the process and ensuring regulations are met. - 7.4.
+The Neighbourhood Planning (General) Regulations 2012 explain how Neighbourhood Plans should be prepared and the duties of the Local Planning Authority, including consultation requirements.